model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 - Because stubs are specified by annotating the harness, the user is able to specify stubs for functions they do not have source access to (like library functions).
 This contrasts with annotating the function to be replaced (such as with function contracts).
 - The current design provides the user with flexibility, as they can specify different sets of stubs to use for different harnesses.
+This is important if users are trying to perform compositional reasoning using stubbing, since in some harnesses a function/method should be verified, in in other harnesses its behavior should be assumed.
-- The stub mappings are all located right by the harness, which makes it easy to understand which replacements are going to happen for each harness.
+- The stub selections are located adjacent to the harness, which makes it easy to understand which replacements are going to happen for each harness.

 ### Risks